Stumpstump/DSS/README.md

 - Option to check if the Player is not in range to be able to spawn (based on 2D/3D/Sphere distance checking)

+## How-to Install

+ - Just download and import the Package: